ydb-platform/ydb/ydb/docs/en/core/cluster/system-requirements.md

 ## Software configuration {#software}

-A {{ ydb-short-name }} server can run on servers with Linux kernel 4.4 or higher.
+A {{ ydb-short-name }} server can run on servers with Linux kernel 4.4 or higher and libc 2.30 (Ubuntu 20.04, Debian 11, Fedora34).

 MacOS and Windows operating systems are currently not supported.